RetiaLLC/wifi-docs/README.md

-# USB Nugget
+# WiFi Nugget

-This repository hosts source documentation files for the USB Nugget.
+This repository hosts source documentation files for the WiFi Nugget.

-To view it live, visit the [deployment](https://usb.nugget.dev)
+To view it live, visit the [deployment](https://wifi.nugget.dev)